Our Approach to ESG Investing

 SBH is a signatory of the United Nations’ Principles for Responsible Investment (PRI), the world’s leading proponent of responsible investing.
-Signing the internationally recognized PRI reflects our commitment to responsible investment within the global community, seeking companies that exhibit positive stewardship in their environmental, social, and corporate governance practices.
-Senior management at SBH is highly involved in the firm’s ESG efforts and we have an internal ESG committee tasked with developing best practices across the organization.
+Signing the internationally recognized PRI reflects our commitment to responsible investment within the global community, seeking companies that exhibit positive stewardship in their ESG practices.
+The firm’s senior management is highly involved in the firm’s ESG efforts and we have an internal ESG committee tasked with developing and monitoring best practices across the organization.

 At SBH, we analyze a variety of metrics when assessing ESG exposures in our investment process.
 These include, but are not limited to, the following:

 Our team integrates ESG analysis into the investment process primarily as a risk-mitigation tool.
 We believe attempts to define quality issuers absent a clear understanding of the issuer’s management of ESG factors would be remiss and result in increased susceptibility for underperformance of an investment.
-Evaluation of an issuer’s stance and history in relation to the management of environmental, social and governance issues deepens our understanding of the increased risk of corporate underperformance, litigation, draws on liquidity or even insolvency.
-Our analysts are tasked with evaluating issuers across ESG factors to account for the company’s historical activities and current messaging and actions of the management team.
+Evaluation of an issuer’s stance and history in relation to the management of ESG issues deepens our understanding of the increased risk of corporate underperformance, litigation, draws on liquidity or even insolvency.
+Our analysts are tasked with evaluating issuers across ESG factors to account for the company’s historical activities, current messaging, and actions of the management team.

 Segall Bryant & Hamill does not provide accounting, legal or tax advice.
 This information has been prepared solely for informational purposes and is not intended to provide or should not be relied upon for accounting, legal, tax or investment advice.